 Program Competencies and Objectives

-Master’s degrees in data science prepare tomorrow’s data science leaders to succeed in the ever-changing data science field.
+Master’s degrees in data science prepare tomorrow’s data science leaders to succeed in an ever-changing field.
 The multidisciplinary course of study of these programs prepares students to derive insight from real-world data sets and interpret their findings in innovative ways to solve real-world problems.
-Students of master’s degree programs in data science learn the aspects of experimental design, learn how to collect and analyze data, and learn how to make informed decisions.
+Students of master’s degree programs in data science learn the aspects of experimental design, learn how to collect and analyze data, and learn how to make informed decisions from that analysis.

 Some of the key competencies derived from a master’s degree in data science include: